Skip to content

 Field Notes

-Automation slug GET /api/v1/automations lists slugs; create automations in the app or API
+Automation A dropdown of your automations (or a slug by expression); create them in the app or API

 External ID Defaults to the n8n execution id, which makes retries idempotent automatically